-A visitor management system allows the salesperson, armed with a tablet, to personally greet customers who have booked a test drive online.
+A queue management system allows the salesperson, armed with a tablet, to personally greet customers who have booked a test drive online.
 They have knowledge of the customer’s preferences and requirements.
-A visitor management system creates a seamless experience for the customer.
+A queue management system creates a seamless experience for the customer.

 Buyers are accustomed to using car configurators online, but bringing this capability into the dealership on a large kiosk allows the salesperson to guide the customer, provide advice and tailor their vehicle.

 The 3D configurator from Engagis makes it easy for the buyer to visualise their accessorised car and make a decision.
 And even if the combination of accessories is complex, pricing can be instantly provided.

 Blog: Car dealers should move from selling to marketing